needle-mirror/com.unity.live-capture/Documentation~/index.md

 * Your **firewall** must allow your Unity Editor program to get **inbound connections** from external apps of your local network.

 [Get more information on how to meet those network requirements in Windows](setup-network.md).

+## Known issues and limitations

+See the list of current [known issues and limitations](known-issues-limitations.md) that you might experience with the Live Capture package and companion apps, along with some workarounds.